5 Things to Know Before Upgrading to macOS 14 Sonoma

 Now you know the five things you should know before upgrading to macOS Sonoma.
 Are you ready to upgrade?

-It is worth mentioning that the macOS Sonoma beta version may have unexpected bugs.
+It's worth mentioning that macOS Sonoma is in its early stages, and bugs can occur.
 If you're unhappy with your new macOS after upgrading, you can downgrade it to an earlier version.
 This is why we can't stress enough the importance of backing up your Mac.

 Clare Weaver has been captivated by the world of Apple products since the launch of iconic iPhone in 2007.
 With a wealth of experience, Clare is your go-to source for iPhone, iPad, Mac, and all things Apple.